 A job always sounds daunting before you start.
 When I began mulling over the idea to convert my vegetable garden into raised beds, I assumed it would be difficult and very

 My bed is 4 feet by 24 feet.
 This is large for most and I don’t expect anyone to actually want that.
-Attached is the layout for a standard 8 foot by 4 foot bed with all the materials needed.
-Download the PDF here.
+Attached is the layout for a standard 8-foot by

 - Put the bed together starting with one post and continue until the bed is completed.

 - Dig your footing holes for the posts and turn the raised bed over to set in place.

 - Backfill holes with dirt.
 I use a mixture of 1/2 topsoil and 1/2 compost mixed with 1-2 cubic feet of perlite (or vermiculite).
 Add the soil, compost and perlite alternately and mix together.

 - I finished my bed with post caps and finials because, well, it’s me and I always have to go a little over the top.

 Once complete, you’re ready to let the bed set over the winter.
 If you don’t have access to good quality compost, place as many leaves in the bed as possible and let them compost over winter.